sedouard/flocker/docs/using/tryflocker.rst

 	- OS X with `Homebrew <http://www.brew.sh/>`_ installed.
 	- Ubuntu 14.04.

-2) 	Two hosts for the two instances of Flocker node.
+2) 	Two hosts for two instances of Flocker.
 The options are:

 	- Two Virtual Machines (VMs) on your local machine.
 For this tutorial, you are supplied with Vagrant images to create the tutorial environment on VMs using VirtualBox, so you must have `Vagrant <https://www.vagrantup.com/>`_ and `VirtualBox <https://www.virtualbox.org/>`_ installed.
 	- AWS or Rackspace (you will need an account with root access).